-Pepperdine applicants have average GPAs of 3.59, with an average SAT score of 1290 and average ACT score of 28.
+Pepperdine applicants have average GPAs of 3.64, with the middle 50% of admitted students scoring between 1270 and 1420 on the SAT and between 28 and 32 on the ACT.
 With over 12,000 people applying last fall, it can be intimidating to figure out how to make your supplemental essays stand out from the rest.
 We here at CollegeVine are here to quell those nerves.
 Read on to find out how to put your best foot forward when writing the Pepperdine essays!

 Pepperdine University Application Essay Prompts

 Subconsciously building your own bubble is an easy thing to do in our modern world.
 Describe ways in which you seek to step outside of your bubble, challenge the worldviews you hold, and hope to rise above the noise.
 (Response required in 50-300 words.)

 First and foremost, it’s essential to understand that this prompt requires that you are conscious of whatever bubble you’re in.
 Pepperdine admissions officers want to see that you have the intellectual strength to interrogate the people and ideas you surround yourself with, as well as how those factors contribute to your “bubble.”